-- 12 sites over the course of this study with six participating in 2016.
+- 12 sites over the course of this study with five participating in 2017.
 All sites are in corn-soybean rotations. - Cooperators establish and maintain replicated strips the length of their field for duration of the study.
-Each replication has one strip with cover crops and one without cover crops.
+Each replication has one strip with cover crops and one without cover crops. - Cooperators seed cereal rye cover crop in the fall of 2017 aerially or with a drill at seeding rates ranging between 56-60 lb/ac. - Cover crop termination was accomplished with herbicide applied prior to cash crop planting the following spring.